isabella232/documentation-42/Application/Preparing_your_Application.md

 Package command in app service should specify the output path as `/app/<APP_NAME>/outputs/<PACKAGE_FILE_NAME>`

-The outputs directory for the package command should be mapped to `/app/<APP_NAME>` like
+The outputs directory for the package command should be mapped to `/app/<APP_NAME>_<ENVIRONMENT>` like
 ```
 volumes:
-  - /app/test_app:/app/test_app/outputs/
+  - /app/test_app_prod:/app/test_app/outputs/
 ```
 in the sample above.
+The environment name should be the same as the environment passed in build.

 Dockerfile in each service should have the name of the Dockerfile_build in application root directory.
 If the name for `Dockerfile_build` is changed, change it here in docker-compose files as well.